Calyciphora nephelodactyla

 Calyciphora nephelodactyla is a plume moth of the family Pterophoridae.

 Distribution

 This species can be found in Spain, France, Switzerland, Italy, Austria, the Czech Republic, Slovakia, Poland, Hungary, Serbia and Montenegro, Bosnia and Herzegovina, Bulgaria, North Macedonia, Greece, Russia and Anatolia.

 Description

 The wingspan is 21–24 mm.
-The forewings are pale brownish-grey with dark grey markings.
-The hindwings are whitish.
-The larvae are pale greenish, covered with long white hairs.

 Biology

 Adults fly on July and August.
 Larvae feed on Cirsium eriophorum.